#375: You're My Taco R2D2

 Put that over 300.

-All right, do you guys want to take another stab at this?
+Oh, wearing no senators songs.
+All right, you guys want to take another stab at this?
+I know everyone.

-I can't believe they talked about the Daniel Goldberg scene and then said, take another stab at this.
+I think we talked about the Holberg scene and then said, take another stab at this.
+I know.

 The internet, newspaper.